ezra-bible-app/ezra-bible-app/BUILD.md

 ## Linux

-The following build instructions are valid for Debian/Ubuntu based distributions.

 ### Install dependencies ####

+The following dependencies are valid for Debian/Ubuntu based distributions.
+Ezra Project has been successfully built for other distributions as well (Linux Mint 18, Debian 10, Fedora 29, OpenSuse, CentOS).
+To see how the dependencies look like for your distribution, have a look at the Docker files [here](https://github.com/tobias-klein/ezra-project/tree/master/docker).

 Install compiler/lib dependencies by running the following command: `sudo apt-get install build-essential npm nodejs libsqlite3-0 libcurl4-gnutls-dev libicu-dev pkg-config git cmake subversion`